 Weeping Willows “seek” water.

 They do love water, but they can’t “sense” where it is.
 They won’t, for instance, tunnel under the driveway, “knowing” that there’s a pond on the other side.
 Their roots will grow faster and thicker where they happen to encounter wet soil.
-Because they love water, they’re great for planting in low areas that stay soggy.
+Because they love water, they’re great for planting in low areas that stay soggy as they will appreciate the moisture.
 Their roots can soak up all that extra water and make a swampy part of the yard usable again.
+Even with all of this said, weeping willows will still tolerate some drought, which makes them a fairly hardy tree species.

 Weeping Willow roots invade and clog underground pipes.

 Modern houses are plumbed with PVC, which rarely leaks, so this scenario is less likely than it once was, when clay, concrete, or metal pipes were the norm.
-They can’t “drill into” sound pipes.
+They can’t “drill into” sound pipes, but as stated above, will thicken roots around moisture – so a cracked pipe may encourage growth and appear to crack the pipe.
+This is where much of their bad reputation comes from.
 Still, a Weeping Willow can interfere with underground lines and should be planted at least 50 feet away from any underground water, gas, sewage, or electrical lines.
 Don’t plant this tree within 50 feet of your neighbors’ utilities, either—remember that roots don’t abide by our artificial boundaries.
+Remember, weeping willows tend to be very fast growers.

 Weeping Willows are messy.